-7.1.2 Post-Study Treatment Study Follow-Up
+7.1.2 Post-Study Treatment Follow-up

 Post-study follow-up is of critical importance and is essential to preserving subject safety and the integrity of the study.
-Subjects who discontinue study treatment must continue to be followed for collection of outcomes and/or survival follow-up data as required and in line with Section 4 until death or the conclusion of the study.
+Subjects who discontinue study treatment must continue to be followed for collection of outcomes and/or survival follow-up data as required and in line with [Section 4](#) until death or the conclusion of the study.

-Subjects who discontinue study treatment should be encouraged to undergo all study-related visits for the full treatment period in order to support the final efficacy and safety analysis.
+Subjects who discontinue study treatment should be encouraged to undergo the Week 52/Early Termination visit and the safety follow-up visit (Section 1.3) in order to support the final efficacy and safety analysis.